rancher/fleet-docs/docs/oci-storage.md

   * Fleet allows these flags for development and testing purposes, but they should never be used in production.
   * If you use these tags, you expose your app to security vulnerabilities, and put cluster workloads, and credentials at a risk of tampering.
 * Changing the secret does not update the deployment.
 The new storage registry is used only after the next Git update or when you trigger a force update.

-Fleet uses `gitcredential` secret when the `clientSecretName` field is empty in a GitRepo.
-It uses global `ocistorage` as a fallback if `ociRegistrySecret` is not defined.

 :::note
 Fleet checks for the integrity of OCI artifacts and Fleet tags OCI artifact as Latest